-The Research Hub is comprised of the BVA Program Director along with a team of professional advisors, academics and administrators who work together to advance the agendas and interests of the BVA under the general direction of the BVA Steering Committee.
-The Hub coordinates the BVA network, assists with inter-campus communication, network administration, proposal-writing and other centralized project support services.
+The Hub is comprised of the BVA Program Director and Associate Director, along with a team of professional advisors, academics and administrators working together to advance the agendas and interests of the BVA under the general direction of the Steering Committee.
+The Hub coordinates the network, assists with inter-campus communication, network administration, proposal writing and other centralized project support.
 The Hub also facilitates the BVA’s collaboration with other organizations and helps to disseminate its research findings.

 University of Kansas

 Andrea (“Dea”) Follmer, is Professor of Psychology, Director of the Center for Teaching Excellence (CTE) and Gautt Teaching Scholar at the University of Kansas (KU).
 Her research in psychology focuses on memory and cognitive development.
 Her work in higher education envisions and explores strategies for advancing transformed teaching and learning, informed by cognitive and developmental science.
 Supported by grants from the Spencer, Teagle, and National Science Foundations, the Association of American Universities, and the Howard Hughes Medical Institute, much of her work has examined strategies for improving learning and student development in diverse populations of students, for assessing learning, and for using the evidence to improve education.
 She has led numerous university-wide educational improvement initiatives at KU.